CheerPeng/learngit/readme.txt

-Git is a version control system
+Git is a distribut  version control system
 Git is free soft software